hectorbennett/command-pattern/README.md

 ## Python example

-In this tutorial, we will use a simple Graph object containing nodes and edges to illustrate the Command Pattern.
+In this tutorial, we will use a simple [Graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)) object containing nodes and edges to illustrate the Command Pattern.
 Here is an example of the pattern in action:

+### Example

 ```python
 # python/src/example.py